mendix/docs/community/how-to-set-up-your-partner-profile.md

 ![](attachments/19203677/20217913.png)

 In **Industries**, you can add your focus industries.
-This will be used in the filter option on the partner overview so that a customer can for a partner with a focus on a specific industry.
+This will be used in the filter option on the Partner Profiles overview so that a customer can for a partner with a focus on a specific industry.

 ![](attachments/19203677/20217914.png)

 In **Geographical Focus**, add the countries where your company is active and has coverage.
-This will be used in the filter option on the partner overview so that a customer can search for a partner in a specific country:
+This will be used in the filter option on the Partner Profiles overview so that a customer can search for a partner in a specific country:

 ![](attachments/19203677/20217916.png)